joydeeproy87/joydeeproy87.github.io/README.md

 www.cookbooth.com
 <br/>My role was to create the UI using AngularJS (version used 1.x), HTML5, CSS3, jQuery and Bootstrap.<br/><br/>
 www.phatbuddhawear.com
-<br/>This project was an E-commerce website built with HTML5, CSS3, Bootstrap, jQuery.
-My Role was to create frontend.<br/><br/>
+<br/>Created the front-end of this E-commerce based website using HTML5, CSS3, Bootstrap and jQuery.<br/><br/>
 www.davidlernerny.com
-<br/>This project was an E-commerce website built with HTML5, CSS3, javascript, jQuery, PHP, MySql, Shopify and Bootstrap.
-My role was to create the frontend.<br/><br/>
+<br/>reated this E-commerce website using PHP, MySql, HTML5, CSS3, javascript, jQuery and Bootstrap.<br/><br/>

 # Qualification